 We enter into agreements with clinical sites and clinical research organizations for the conduct of our clinical trials and contract manufacturing organizations for the manufacture and supply of preclinical, clinical and commercial materials and drug product.
-We make payments to these clinical sites and clinical research organizations based in part on the number of eligible patients enrolled and the length of their participation in the clinical trials and, in some cases, we are required to meet minimum purchase obligations under these agreements with contract manufacturing organizations.
+We make payments to these clinical sites and clinical research organizations based in part on the number of eligible patients enrolled and the length of their participation in the clinical trials.
+In some of our agreements with contract manufacturing organizations, we are required to meet minimum purchase obligations.
 Under certain of these agreements, we may be subject to penalties in the event that we prematurely terminate these agreements.
 At this time, due to the variability associated with clinical site agreements, contract research organization agreements and contract manufacturing agreements, we are unable to estimate with certainty the future costs we will incur.
 We intend to use our current financial resources to fund our obligations under these commitments.